Bible translation issues plus is Jesus the archangel Michael or is He God Himself?

 come" -- Hebrews 2:5.
 You asked me where the Bible says that angels will not judge the

 world.
-Here it is.
-Because the Archangel Michael is an angel, he could not be the Ruler of the
+Here it is in Hebrews 2.
+Because the Archangel Michael is an angel, he could not be the

-world, could he?
-Since Scripture says Jesus is to be the Judge and ruler, he cannot be the
+Ruler of the world, could he?
+Since Scripture says Jesus is to be the Judge and ruler, he cannot be

 I like the way Ken Taylor puts Hebrews 1:14 in his paraphrased Living Bible: "The

-That's very clear from a reading of chapters one and two of Hebrews.
+That should be clear from reading chapters one and two of Hebrews.

-Now, as to who Jesus Christ is, here are scriptures that
+Now, as to who Jesus Christ is, the Bible clearly identifies Jesus as God:

 It points to the eternal existence of "The Word" (Jesus).
-Eternal pre-existence is a quality which
+Only God is eternally pre-existent.

 was, the Word was."